Whispering Pines/Clinton Indian Band

 The Whispering Pines/Clinton Indian Band, also called the Pellt'iq't First Nation is a member of the Secwepemc (Shuswap) Nation, located in the Central Interior region of the Canadian province of British Columbia.
 Its main Indian reserve is located at Clinton, British Columbia.
 It was created when the government of the then-Colony of British Columbia established an Indian reserve system in the 1860s.
 It is a member government of the Shuswap Nation Tribal Council.

 Indian Reserves

-There are the following Indian Reserves under the administration of the Whispering Pines/Clinton Indian Band:
+The following Indian Reserves are under the administration of the Whispering Pines/Clinton Indian Band: